-Amir Chakhmaq Takieh Amir Chakhmaq collection that is one of the most important and famous historical monuments of Yazd belongs to the ninth century AH and is a relic of the Timurid period.
+Amir Chakhmaq collection which is one of the most important and famous historical monuments of Yazd belongs to the ninth century AH and is a relic of the Timurid period.
 This complex is one of the most important sights of Yazd and includes a bazaar, a reliance, a mosque, and two water reservoirs.
-Amir Jalaluddin Chaghmaq (Chakhmaq) was one of the commanders and commanders of Shahrokh Teymouri in the eighth century AD, who created a large collection during his rule over Yazd.
+Amir Jalaluddin Chaghmaq (Chakhmaq) was one of the commanders of Shahrokh Teymouri in the eighth century AD, who created a large collection during his rule over Yazd.

 Among the numerous buildings, which included a mosque, Tekiyeh, Ab Anbar, a school, and a bath, only two excellent works, Tekiyeh and the mosque, have survived.